-1. Recognize that your older dog considers your house and yard as his territory, and he may consider any newcomer to be a trespasser.
+1. Recognize that your older dog considers your house and yard as his territory, and he may examine any newcomer to be a trespasser.
 When bringing home a new dog of any age, try to make the introductions on neutral ground, such as the local park.
-This will help your senior dog feel interested in the new dog, instead of feeling defensive about an interloper.
-Start with both dogs on a leash, until you see how things are working out, and if either one seems shy or concerned, feed him treats in the other dog’s presence so he comes to associate the other dog with good things.
+It will help your senior dog feel interested in the new dog, instead of feeling defensive about an interloper.
+Start with both dogs on a leash, until you see how things are working out, and if either one seems shy or concerned, feed him treats in the other dog’s presence, so he comes to associate the other dog with good things.

 2. With any new pet in your home, do not leave your older dog and the newcomer alone unsupervised until you are sure of how they will react.
-Your senior dog may not have the patience for the antics of a younger dog or the teasing of a playful cat, and may become aggressive if irritated.
+Your senior dog may not have the patience for the antics of a younger dog or the teasing of a playful cat and may become aggressive if irritated.
 If you need to leave the pets alone, crate one of them or isolate them in separate areas of your home.
 Once they have established a peaceful relationship, after at least several weeks, you can leave them together if you feel confident neither will be hurt or annoyed.

 3. Remember that your senior dog has bonded with you for many years.
 Rather than being excited about a new addition to the family, he might feel jealous that he’s losing exclusive access to your attention.
 It’s only natural to give your new pet lots of love, but be sure to balance that with focus on your senior dog.
 Give each animal one-on-one time with human family members.
 And if possible, keep your older dog’s routine as stable as you can.
 Dogs are creatures of habit, and the more things stay the same, despite a new addition, the happier your senior dog will be.